 Extra Virgin Olive Oil – the secret ingredient in this lovely chocolate mousse

 Like me, I am sure that you likely always have extra virgin olive oil in your kitchen.
 You likely use it for cooking and salad dressing, as I do too.
 It brings a lightness and a freshness to cooking which I love.
 But chocolate mousse?

 It seems an unusual thing to add but ultimately it is fat, just like cream, and so it gives a beautiful texture and a gorgeous flavour too.
-Extra virgin olive oil acts as a seasoning too, a peppery extra virgin olive oil works beautifully with dark chocolate which loves all things spice like pepper, cardamon and chilli.
-It is a dairy free dessert so perfect for people who might otherwise have had to avoid chocolate mousse.
+Extra virgin olive oil acts as a seasoning too, a peppery extra virgin olive oil works beautifully with dark chocolate which loves all things spice like pepper, cardamom and chilli.
+It is a dairy-free dessert so perfect for people who might otherwise have had to avoid chocolate mousse.
 With extra virgin olive oil, eggs and chocolate all being quite good for you, all you need to worry about is the sugar.
-Of course you don’t need to worry at all as there is only a small amount in it.
+Of course, you don’t need to worry at all as there is only a small amount in it.
 This is all about the chocolate and the olive oil with the eggs providing richness and fluffiness.

 - 125g dark chocolate – I used 70%